 - 1.2 Under the Youth on Track scheme, Juvenile Justice, Department of Justice uses a validated screening tool to identify suitable potential participants for referral into the scheme.
 Contracted service providers (YoT Providers) provide case management to referred potential participants. - 1.3 Young people assessed for this scheme are 10 to 17 years of age. - 1.4 The scheme involves the collection, use and disclosure/exchange of personal information about a potential participant, his or her family and home environment based on known risk factors and protective factors that can be used to predict the risk that a young person will re-offend and to contact potential participants and their carers.
-The risk factors are interrelated and cumulative. - 1.5 In many instances, dealings with personal information can occur on the basis of s.
+The risk factors are interrelated and cumulative.
+Most of the personal information handled will not constitute health information, but some of it may. - 1.5 In many instances, dealings with health information can occur on the basis of s.
 66(2)(g) of the Young Offenders Act 1997 and/or Ch.
 16A of the Children and Young Persons (Care and Protection) Act 1998.
-This Code modifies the application of the Information Protection Principles to enable the handling of information for the purposes of Youth on Track, in circumstances where s.
+This Code modifies the application of the Health Privacy Principles to enable the handling of information for the purposes of Youth on Track, in circumstances where s.
 66(2)(g) of the Young Offenders Act and Ch.
+16A of the Children and Young Persons (Care and Young Persons (Care and Protection) Act and Ch.
 16A of the Children and Young Persons (Care and Protection) Act do not apply. - 1.6 The Youth on Track process is outlined below.